JCB, Together With Resona, Realize A New Purchasing Experience: The World's First Full-Scale Project To Commercialize Ultra-Wideband (UWB) Payments

 Through the activities of the FiRa Consortium, JCB, and Resona will standardize technologies and experiences for payment applications, and with the support of FiRa Consortium's participating vendors, conduct technology tests.
 From 2026, the two companies will demonstrate UWB payments and value-added solutions together with multiple partner merchants and provide feedback to FiRa on the necessary technology development.

-In parallel, JCB and Resona will conduct research on user experience and store payment operations to confirm the acceptability of users and merchants.
+In parallel, JCB and Resona will conduct research on user experience and store payment operations to confirm user and merchant acceptability.

-Moreover, in order to reduce the introduction load at merchants as much as possible, the project aims to build a payment infrastructure that can widely accept payment solutions using UWB provided by competitors.
+Moreover, to reduce the introduction load for merchants as much as possible, the project aims to build a payment infrastructure that can widely accept payment solutions using UWB from competitors.
 The project is aimed to launch on a small scale in 2027 and commercialize on a full-scale in 2028.

 In addition, the two companies will aim to realize new UWB payments through collaboration with a wide range of partners in Japan and other countries.